Deploy your first contract

 Connect your wallet

 Make sure your wallet is currently connected to the ZKsync Sepolia Testnet as we will use our wallet’s configured network to deploy our smart contract.
-In Remix, under the Environment Section, select “Wallet” and click on “Connect Wallet”.
+In the ZKsync Remix plugin, under the Environment Section, select “Wallet” and click on “Connect Wallet” as shown below:

 Compile the contract

-To compile the contract, click on "Compile ZeeksSecretMessages.sol".
+To compile the contract, open the ZeeksSecretMessages.sol file in the editor, go the ZKsync plugin, and click on "Compile ZeeksSecretMessages.sol".
 If you get a popup message requesting permissions to access ACCESS TO "WRITEFILE" OF "FILE MANAGER", click on "Accept".

 Behind the scenes, Remix is using the ZKsync Era custom solidity compiler (named zksolc) to generate ZKsync VM compatible bytecode.
 Learn more about ZKsync custom compilers.